google/ExoPlayer/faqs.md

 #### Why are some media files not seekable? ####

-ExoPlayer does not support seeking in media where the only method for performing accurate seek operations is for the player to scan and index the entire file.
+By default ExoPlayer does not support seeking in media where the only method for performing accurate seek operations is for the player to scan and index the entire file.
 ExoPlayer considers such files as unseekable.
 Most modern media container formats include metadata for seeking (e.g., a sample index), have a well defined seek algorithm (e.g., interpolated bisection search for Ogg), or indicate that their content is constant bitrate.
 Efficient seek operations are possible and supported by ExoPlayer in these cases.

 If you require seeking but have unseekable media, we suggest converting your content to use a more appropriate container format.
-In the specific case of unseekable MP3 files, you can enable seeking under the assumption that the files have a constant bitrate using [FLAG_ENABLE_CONSTANT_BITRATE_SEEKING][].
+For MP3, ADTS and AMR files, you can also enable seeking under the assumption that the files have a constant bitrate using `FLAG_ENABLE_CONSTANT_BITRATE_SEEKING` flags.
+The simplest way to enable this functionality on all extractors that support it is to use `DefaultExtractorsFactory.setConstantBitrateSeekingEnabled`.
-This can be set on a DefaultExtractorsFactory using [setMp3ExtractorFlags][].

 #### Why do some MPEG-TS files fail to play? ####